manuwarfare/baby/README.md

 First step after install the program is run `baby -h` to know about how the script functions.
 Some examples to create rules in a Fedora system terminal:

-`baby -n update "sudo dnf update -y && sudo dnf upgrade -y"` this long command will run after with only type `baby update`
+  `baby -n update "sudo dnf update -y && sudo dnf upgrade -y"` this long command will run after with only type `baby update`.

+:pencil: **LISTING RULES**

+There are two options to list the rules stored in baby.conf file.

+  `baby -l` will list all the rules stored in baby.conf file.

+  `baby -ln <name>` will list a specific rule.

+:pencil: **REMOVING RULES**

+  `baby -r <name>` will remove a specific rule.

+  `baby -r a` will remove all rules stored in baby.conf.

 # 🤖 **TESTED ON**